simonagren/simonagren.github.io/content/posts/2018-11-20--part3-azurefunction/index.md

 ```

 ### Publish app
-As I mentioned earlier we need to have both an app registered in SharePoint, and an app registerd in our Azure AD with read/write permissions to Groups in the Graph.
+As I mentioned earlier we need to have both an app registered in SharePoint, and an app registered in our Azure AD with read/write permissions to Groups in the Graph.

 Edit the `local.settings.json` and enter your:
 - spId